wix/import-cost/packages/coc-import-cost/README.md

 ## Why & How

-Yair details the Why and How in this blog post:
+We detail the why and how in this blog post:
 [https://medium.com/@yairhaimo/keep-your-bundle-size-under-control-with-import-cost-vscode-extension-5d476b3c5a76]()

 ## Configuration